DAY 1 – Arrive Perth (D)

 DAY 9 – Albany touring (B,L,D)

 Our Albany touring starts with a visit to The Gap and Natural Bridge.
 We visit the Desert Mounted Corps Memorial at Mount Clarence, a tribute to the Anzacs, then the National Anzac Centre.
 Learn stories of those who served our country, many departing from the Port of Albany to conflict in Gallopili, the Middle East and the Western Front.
-After lunch at Mount Romance Sandalwood factory we moveon to the heritage-listed Discovery Bay and explore the Australian Wildlife and Botanic Gardens, then free time in town before returning to our hotel.
-This evening we witness Bruce Munro’s immersive art installation, Avenue of Honour which pays homage to the Anzacs.
+After lunch at Mount Romance Sandalwood Factory, we move on to the heritage listed Discovery Bay and explore the Australian Wildlife and Botanic Gardens, then enjoy some free time in town before returning to our hotel.

 Today experience the wonderful tree top walk suspended 50 metres above the ground in the Valley of the Giants.
 We then travel to Pemberton for lunch before boarding the Pemberton Tram to meander through towering Karri and Marri forests.
 We traverse over rivers and streams along one of the most majestic rail lines in Australia, making stops at the Cascades and Warren River.
-2 Night Stay: Karri Valley Resort, Beedelup
+2 Night Stay: Pemberton Hotel, Pemberton

 DAY 11 – Donnelly River Cruise (B,MT,L,D)